rwbot/RoboND-DeepRL-Project/WRITEUP.md

 The reward function is a crucial component in guiding the DQN agent through the process of learning to manipulate the arm.
 After every end of episode (EOE), a particular reward is issued, depending on the triggering event.

-#### `REWARD_LOSS` is issued when the current episode exceeds 100 steps or when the arm makes contact with the ground.
+#### `REWARD_LOSS` is issued when the current episode exceeds 100 steps or when the arm contacts the ground.

-The `REWARD_LOSS` issued when the arm makes contact with the ground is detected using the `GetBoundingBox()` function from the Gazebo API which provides the min/max XYZ values of the arm.
+The `REWARD_LOSS` issued when the arm contacts the ground is detected using the `GetBoundingBox()` function from the Gazebo API which provides the min/max XYZ values of the arm.
 Comparing this with the Z value of the ground, collisions can be detected.
 ```cpp
 const bool checkGroundContact = (gripBBox.min.z <= groundContact || gripBBox.max.z <= groundContact);